zachary62/WiscKeyHybrid/README.md

 During the data load, Manager decides where the values should be inserted.
 For value with size smaller than 4 bytes, it is directly inserted into LSM tree because it is smaller than the pointer.
 For value with size larger than 64 KB, it is directly inserted into vLog because vLog provides a better range query performance when value size is larger than 64KB .
 If value size is between 4 bytes and 64 KB, the choice is based on the statistics of current storage and range query pattern to achieve the following goals:

 - The size of LSM tree should not be too large.
-As shown above, random loopkup performance is affected largely when data are all loaded to LSM tree.
+As shown above, random lookup performance is affected largely when data are all loaded to LSM tree.
 We need to maintain a balance between data in LSM tree and data in vLog so that random lookup performance is not affected too much.
 For example, at most 30% values are loaded directly into LSM tree.
 Otherwise, the manager should call migration process to migrate values from the LSM tree to vLog.

 - Values that are more likely to be range queried should stay at LSM tree.
 Because the proportion of data in LSM tree should not be too large, we only store the hottest data.
 In one sense, LSM tree is like a cache storing only frequently or recently range queried data.